Chris Boswell: 2016

-2017 season
+2017

 On February 2, 2017, the Steelers signed Boswell to a one-year, exclusive-rights contract.
-During a Week 2 26-9 victory over the Minnesota Vikings, Boswell converted four field goals and two extra points.
-During a Week 7 19-14 victory over the Cincinnati Bengals, he kicked a season-high five field goals.
-In Week 11, he kicked four field goals in a 40-17 victory over the Tennessee Titans.
-Boswell made a game-winning 53-yard field goal in the next game to beat the Green Bay Packers 31-28 as time expired.
+During a Week 2 26–9 victory over the Minnesota Vikings, Boswell converted four field goals and two extra points.
+During a Week 7 29–14 victory over the Bengals, he kicked a season-high five field goals.
+In Week 11, he kicked four field goals in a 40–17 victory over the Tennessee Titans.
+Boswell made a game-winning 53-yard field goal in the next game to beat the Green Bay Packers 31–28 as time expired.
 His game-winner set a new career-long and tied kicker Dan Bailey's record set in 2016 for the longest NFL field goal ever kicked at Heinz Field (53 yards) in its 17-year history.
 The only longer successful attempt was in collegiate play when former Old Dominion kicker Jarod Brown made a 54-yard kick against the Pitt Panthers in 2013.
 The following week, Boswell converted both extra points and all three field goal attempts, including a 38-yard game-winner as time expired, in a 23–20 comeback win over the Bengals, earning him AFC Special Teams Player of the Week.
-During a narrow Week 14 39-38 victory over the Baltimore Ravens, he kicked four field goals, including a game-winner.
+During a narrow Week 14 39–38 victory over the Baltimore Ravens, he kicked four field goals, including a game-winner.
 Throughout the season, Boswell has kicked multiple game-winning field goals in the last minutes, earning him status as one of the Steelers' "Killer B's" and a spot on the AFC's Pro Bowl starting roster.
+In the 2017 season, he converted 37 of 39 extra point attempts and 35 of 38 field goal attempts.
 He finished the season tied with Harrison Butker for fourth in scoring with 142 points.

-2018 season
+2018

 On March 12, 2018, the Steelers placed a second-round restricted free-agent tender on Boswell.
 On April 5, he signed the tender.
 On August 23, 2018, the Steelers signed Boswell to a new five-year deal, keeping him under contract through the 2022 season.
 Boswell was later named a captain alongside Ben Roethlisberger, Maurkice Pouncey, and Cameron Heyward.

-Boswell had a down year in 2018, converting only 13 of 20 field goal attempts and 43 of 48 extra point attempts.
-His 65% field goal percentage was ranked last among kickers with at least 20 field goal attempts.
-During a Week 12 24-17 road loss to the 2018 Denver Broncos, Boswell scored his first NFL touchdown on a fake field goal in the waning moments of the second quarter, tossing a two-yard pass to offensive tackle Alejandro Villanueva as time expired.
+During a Week 12 24–17 road loss to the Broncos, Boswell scored his first NFL touchdown on a fake field goal in the waning moments of the second quarter, tossing a two-yard pass to offensive tackle Alejandro Villanueva as time expired.
 He would then convert the ensuing extra point, thus accounting for all seven points of the score.

 Boswell was placed on injured reserve on December 28, 2018.
 It was revealed that he suffered a grade-2 tear in his groin as reported by his brother, Stephen Boswell.
 Boswell was replaced by kicker Matt McCrane for the Steelers' final game against the Cincinnati Bengals for the 2018 season.
+Boswell had a down year in 2018, converting only 13 of 20 field goal attempts and 43 of 48 extra point attempts.
+His 65% field goal percentage was ranked last among kickers with at least 20 field goal attempts.